RetroPie/RetroPie-Docs/docs/Pi4.md

 ## Which PI 4 model ?

-There are currently 3 Raspberry Pi 4 models available, differentiated only by the RAM option - 1Gb, 2Gb or 4Gb.
+There are currently a few Raspberry Pi 4 models available, differentiated only by the RAM option - 1Gb, 2Gb, 4Gb or 8Gb.
 Either of them will be fine for RetroPie, the memory capacity doesn't influence the emulation speed.

 ## Hardware